About the Department

 Drama at King’s is a practically taught subject delivered to all students in Years 7 and 8 for two periods per fortnight.
 Both teachers of Drama are trained performance specialists and have a range of professional experience in the world of theatre.

-Students can then opt to take GCSE Drama where they will further their knowledge of improvisation and script work through the practical creation of controlled assessment performance pieces.
+Students can then opt to take GCSE Drama where they will futher their knowledge of improvisation and script work through the practical creation of assessment performance pieces.
 They will also have the opportunity to choose technical options such as lighting, sound or costume design.

 In the Sixth Form, there is the opportunity to study AS Theatre Studies, which involves working practically on a group performance of a scripted play as well as preparing for a written exam based on practical work seen and completed.